 Do I have to keep taking LYRICA if I feel better?

-LYRICA isn't like some other medicines you only take when you feel pain.
-LYRICA should be taken every day to manage your pain effectively, even if you feel better.
-Your symptoms may return without continued treatment.
+LYRICA isn’t like some other medicines you only take when you feel pain.
+LYRICA should be taken every day as prescribed to manage your diabetic nerve pain effectively, even if you feel better.

 Can I discontinue LYRICA treatment?